 Contrast The Sky Is an Ocean.

-Not to be confused with Super Not Drowning Skills, when characters are given an unexplained ability to survive underwater for an infinite time, mostly due to video game programming limits.
+Not to be confused with Super Not-Drowning Skills, when characters are given an unexplained ability to survive underwater for an infinite time.

 Digimon Tamers did this in "Shibumi Speaks".
 As long as they believe they won't drown/get wet/etc, it won't happen to them.
 Justified in that the Digital World functions under vastly different rules than the real one.

 In Neon Genesis Evangelion, LCL has the consistency (and, presumably, composition) of amniotic fluid, and characters breathe it while sitting in the Entry Plugs.
 Fair enough, but they also speak and yell without any sort of difficulty or distortion.
 Sweat, blood, and tears also behave as though LCL had air-like density and solvency.
 There have been attemptsto explain away the unimpeded-speech issue, but the tears that fall freely on a character's lap remain inexplicable.

 A very odd example in Saint Seiya.
 The Seven Pillars of Poseidon's Sanctuary are connected to, and hold up, the Seven Seas, so the temple itself —at the bottom of the ocean, mind— is a dry land above which the seas hang like a canopy.
 As a show of force, Seiya was once punched upwards so hard by Seahorse Baian that he crashed into the "ceiling" (namely, the bottom of the North Pacific Ocean,) was pushed up all the way to the surface by the strength of the blow, and then sank all the way back down, unimpeded, and fell right back into the Sanctuary.
 But despite the entire depth of the ocean hanging above the temple, sunlight is as abundant there as though they were fighting in an above-water plaza.